 Streamflow and precipitation data continue to provide a scientific basis for management of the water resources within the District.
-These data continue to be useful in Carmel River Basin planning studies, reservoir management operations, water supply forecast and budgeting, and defining the baseline hydrologic conditions of the Carmel River Basin.
+These data continue to be usef ul in Carmel River Basin planning studies, reservoir management operations, water supply forecast and budgeting, and defining the baseline hydrologic conditions of the Carmel River Basin.
 Also, the District's streamflow monitoring program continues to produce high quality and cost-effective data.
 Section II contains detailed information and analysis of a wide range of water resource data.

 There is limited storage of surface water by dams on the Carmel River.
-Los Padres Reservoir, completed in 1948, holds 1,478 AF of usable storage, based on an estimate by CAW in 1998.
+Los Padres Reservoir, completed in 1948, holds 1,626 AF of usable storage, based on 2008 survey data.
 Usable storage in San Clemente Reservoir, completed in 1921, has been essentially eliminated by order of the Department of Water Resources (DWR) due to seismic safety concerns.
-As an interim safety measure, which remained in effect through WY 2008, DWR has required CAW to lower the water level in San Clemente Reservoir from 525 feet to 514 feet elevation, which is too low for water supply use.
-CAW has proposed a dam seismic strengthening program that is currently undergoing state and federal environmental review.
+As an interim safety measure, which remained in effect through WY 2010, DWR has requir ed CAW to lower the water level in San Clemente Reservoir from 525 feet to 514 feet elevation, which is too low for water_supply use.
+CAW had proposed a dam seismic strengthening program.
+State and federal environmental agencies urged CAW to reconsider their position and support the dam removal and river reroute option.

-Groundwater levels, and consequently groundwater storage conditions, in the Carmel Valley Alluvial Aquifer have maintained a relatively normal pattern in recent years, in contrast to the dramatic storage declines that were observed during the prolonged 1987-1991 drought period.
-The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve high storage conditions in the aquifer.
+Groundwater levels, and conseque ntly groundwater storage conditions, in the Carm el Valley Alluvial Aquifer have maintained a relatively normal pattern in recent years, in contrast to the dramatic storage declines that were observed during the prolonged 1987-1991 drought period.
+The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve higher storage conditions in the aquifer.

 In contrast, storage conditions in the coastal portion of the Seaside Groundwater Basin have not been stable in recent years, in particular with respect to the deeper Santa Margarita aquifer, from which over 80 percent of the CAW production in the Seaside Basin is derived.
-This downward trend in water levels reflects the changed production operations in the Seaside Basin stemming primarily from SWRCB Order 95-10.
-The increased annual reliance on production from CAW's major production wells in Seaside, along with significant increases in non-CAW use, have dramatically lowered water levels in this aquifer, and seasonal recoveries have not been sufficient to reverse this trend.
+This downward trend in water levels ref lects the changed production operations in the S easide Basin stemming primarily from changed practices after SWRCB Order 95-10.
+The increased annual reliance on production from CAW's major production wells in Seaside, along w ith significant increases in non-CAW use, have dram atically lowered water levels in this aquifer, and seasonal recoveries have not been sufficient to reverse this trend.

-To address this storage depletion trend, the District initiated efforts in the 2000-2001 timeframe to prepare a Seaside Basin Groundwater Management Plan in compliance with protocols set by the State of California (AB 3030, as amended by SB 1938).
-This process was superseded by litigation filed by CAW on August 14, 2003, requesting a court adjudication of water production and storage rights in the Seaside Basin.
+To address this storage depletion trend, the Di strict initiated efforts in the 2000-2001 tim eframe to prepare a Seaside Basin Groundwater Managem ent Plan in compliance with protocols set by the State of California (AB 3030, as am ended by SB 1938).
+This proce ss was superseded by litigation filed by CAW on August 14, 2003, requesting a court adjudication of water production and storage rights in the Seaside Basin.
 The District participated in all litigation proceedings as an intervening "interested party".
-The Superior Court held hearings in December 2005 and issued a final adjudication decision in March 2006.
+The Superior Courtheld hearings in December 2005 and issued a final adjudication decision in March 2006, which was amended through an additional court filing in February 2007.
 The final decision established a new, lower "natural safe yield" for the Basin of 3,000 AFY, and an initial Basin "operating safe yield" of 5,600 AFY.
 Under the decision, the operating safe yield would be reduced by 10% every three years until the operating safe yield matches the natural safe yield of the Basin.
 The Court also created a nine-member Watermaster Board (of which the District is a member) to implement the Court's decision.